-As the table illustrates, Knott County has historically exhibited higher unemployment rates compared to the state.
+As shown, the unemployment rate for the area has been consistently higher than the state average.
+The unemployment rate for the county peaked in 2016 at 10.70%, but rebounded thru 2019 prior to the pandemic in 2020.
 As of August 2024 the unemployment rate is within the range of the prior to pandemic numbers; however, this decline in unemployment is more a result of declining labor force rather than an improving labor market.

-Income
+Income Levels